WesleyKln/ShuffleBum/README.md

 # ShuffleBum
 ![ShuffleBum](https://user-images.githubusercontent.com/42122563/97418156-c4f8bb00-1908-11eb-938e-eb3ccb49a177.png)
+---
+>To Do : Need improvements because of slowlyness due to the Discogs' collection length.

 Here is a simple tool I've made with **JavaScript** and **Discogs' API** that let you automatically find an album to listen to from your Discogs collection.

 This web app use the first 50 items saved in user's Discogs collection then shuffle them to show you only one of them.

+---
 ####  Warning :

 To be used, this tool must need this two conditions :